Rectangle Free Coloring of Grids: Tools to Show Grids are Not -colorable

 Reiman~\cite{reiman} proved the following lemma.
 Roman~\cite{roman} later generalized it.

 \begin{lemma} Let $m \leq n \leq \binom{m}{2}$.
 Then $Z_2(n,m) \leq \floor{\frac{n}{2}\left(1+\sqrt{1+4m(m-1)/n}\right)} + 1$. \end{lemma}

 \begin{corollary} Let $m \leq n \leq \binom{m}{2}$.
 Let $z_{n,m} = \floor{\frac{n}{2}\left(1+\sqrt{1+4m(m-1)/n}\right)}+1$ be the upper-bound on $Z_2(n,m)$ in Lemma \ref{reimanlemma}.
-If $z_{n,m} \leq \lceil \frac{nm}{c} \rceil$ then $G_{n,m}$ is not $c$-colorable. \end{corollary}
+If $z_{n,m} \leq \lceil \frac{nm}{c} \rceil$ then $\Gnm$ is not $c$-colorable. \end{corollary}

 Corollary \ref{uncolor1}, and some 2-colorings of grids, are sufficient to find $\OBS_2$.
-To find $\OBS_3$ and $\OBS_4$, we need slightly more powerful tools to show grids are not colorable (along with some 3-colorings and 4-colorings of grids).
-This next lemma, which has a proof that is very similar to the previous lemma gives us two more uncolorability corollaries.
+To find $\OBS_3$ and $\OBS_4$, we need more powerful tools to show grids are not colorable (along with some 3-colorings and 4-colorings of grids).

-\begin{definition} Let $n,m,x_1,\ldots,x_m\in\nat$. $(x_1,\ldots,x_m)$ is \emph{$(n,m)$-placeable} if there exists a rectangle-free $A\subseteq \Gnm$ such that, for $1\le j\le m$, there are $x_j$ elements of $A$ in the $j^\tth$ column. \end{definition}
+\begin{definition} Let $n,m,x_1,\ldots,x_m\in\natt$. $(x_1,\ldots,x_m)$ is \emph{$(n,m)$-placeable} if there exists a rectangle-free $A\subseteq \Gnm$ such that, for $1\le j\le m$, there are $x_j$ elements of $A$ in the $j^\tth$ column. \end{definition}

-\begin{lemma} Let $n,m,x_1,\ldots,x_m\in\nat$ be such that $(x_1,\ldots,x_m)$ is $(n,m)$-placeable.
+\begin{lemma} Let $n,m,x_1,\ldots,x_m\in\natt$ be such that $(x_1,\ldots,x_m)$ is $(n,m)$-placeable.
 Then $\sum_{i=1}^m \binom{x_i}{2} \le \binom{n}{2}.$ \end{lemma}

 \begin{proof} Let $A\subseteq \Gnm$ be a set that shows that $(x_1,\ldots,x_m)$ is $(n,m)$-placeable.
 Let $\binom{A}{2}$ be the set of pairs of elements of $A$.
 Let $2^{\binom{A}{2}}$ be the powerset of $\binom{A}{2}$.